Volkswagen Slovakia: History

 Funded by the ruling Communist Party to expand car production across Czechoslovakia, it agreed a partnership in 1969 with Italian automaker Alfa Romeo, but the proposed new model was never developed beyond the clay mock-up.

 On 1 July 1971, Bratislavské Automobilové Závody (BAZ) was founded, sub-contracted to produce Škoda Auto models, but with all pressings and parts supplied by the Czech-based partner.
-The factory began producing the Mladá Boleslav-designed 731 (saloon) and 732 (station wagon), as well as other BAZ marketed small (MNA) and medium-sized trucks (SNA).
-Later vehicles developed included the 3-door Locusta coupé.
+The factory built the Mladá Boleslav-designed 731 (saloon) and 732 (station wagon) prototypes, as well as other BAZ marketed small (MNA) and medium-sized trucks (SNA).
+Later vehicles developed included the front-engined, 3-door Locusta coupé prototype.

 After developing a partnership with Tatra, the company also produced military vehicles, including the popular Praga V3S.

-BAZ vehicle production ended in 1982, when the production of the Škoda Garde was started, with the resultant development of the factory spurring the construction of new apartment blocks in the borough of Devínska Nová Ves.
+BAZ vehicle production ended in 1982, when the production of the Škoda Garde/Rapid was started, with the resultant development of the factory spurring the construction of new apartment blocks in the borough of Devínska Nová Ves.
 However, parts supply from the parent plant in the Czech Republic was slow, resulting often in a number of part-finished vehicles being held in storage, often awaiting singular parts.
 The factory later produced the Škoda Rapid 130/135/136, as well as a variety of parts for other car manufacturers in Czechoslovakia.

 Some prototypes from BAZ can be seen in Museum of Transport in Bratislava.

 Volkswagen Group

 After the fall of the Iron Curtain, in May 1991 Volkswagen Group bought an 80% share of BAZ. Škoda production continued, and was expanded to include other models within the VW Group portfolio, initially the Volkswagen Passat.
 In 1998 Volkswagen Group bought out the remaining company shares, and renamed the company Volkswagen Slovakia.
 Volkswagen then bought the remaining shares in Škoda Auto in 2000.

 Since VW developed their large SUV platform, the factory has become a specialist producer of all VW Group marques large SUVs, which presently include the Audi Q7, the Audi Q8 and the Volkswagen Touareg, and the co-designed Porsche Cayenne which is based on the same platform.
 It is also the only VW Group factory to produce the Golf Syncro four-wheel drive.
-Since December 2011 the factory has produced the VW up!, as well as the badge-engineered SEAT Mii and Škoda Citigo for European markets.
+Since December 2011 the factory has produced the Volkswagen Up, as well as its badge-engineered SEAT Mii and Škoda Citigo siblings for European markets.